johnabernau/personal_site/content/xresearch.md

 ### Peer-Reviewed Publications

 * Semenza, Daniel Charles and John A. Bernau.
-2020 <a href = "https://doi.org/10.1177%2F0731121420964785" target = "_blank">"Information-seeking in the Wake of Tragedy: An Examination of Public Response to Mass Shootings Using Google Search Data."</a> *Sociological Perspectives* X:X-XX.
+2020 <a href = "https://doi.org/10.1177%2F0731121420964785" target = "_blank">"Information-seeking in the Wake of Tragedy: An Examination of Public Response to Mass Shootings Using Google Search Data."</a> *Sociological Perspectives* x:x-xx.

 * Bernau, John A. 2018. <a href = "https://doi.org/10.1177%2F2378023118809264" target = "_blank">"Text Analysis with JSTOR Archives."</a> *Socius: Sociological Research for a Dynamic World* 4:1-2. <a href = "/research/Bernau - 2018 - Text Analysis with JSTOR Archives.pdf" target = "_blank">[PDF]</a>